Made man: Overview

 Often, an associate is required to carry out a contract killing in order to become eligible for induction.
 Traditionally, this rule was applied to prove the associate's loyalty to the Mafia.
 In modern times, it also serves to show that one is not an undercover law enforcement agent.
 According to traditional rules, any murders carried out for personal reasons cannot be used to fulfill the requirement.
-Committing one's first contract killing is referred to as "making one's bones" or earning one's "button", thus becoming a "button man".
+Committing one's first contract killing is referred to as "making one's bones" or earning one's "button", thus becoming a "button man."

-As a result of the Apalachin meeting, the membership books to become a made man in the mob were closed in 1957, and were not reopened until 1976.
+As a result of the Apalachin meeting, the membership books to become a made man in the mob were thought to have been closed in 1957 and were not known to law enforcement to have been reopened until 1976, though whether this was actually the case or was an assumption due to a lack of information on the part of law enforcement and the press is unclear, as some Mafia members seem to have been made during that period.

 Induction ceremony

 To become made, an associate would first have to be sponsored by a made man.
 According to Joe Pistone's accounts in his books The Way of the Wiseguy and Donnie Brasco: Unfinished Business, the associate must now have at least two sponsors, one of whom must have known him for 10 to 15 years.
 The sponsor knows the associate and vouches for his reliability and abilities.
 Although a capo or other senior members will determine the prospective member's credibility, ultimately the decision lies with the boss of the family into which he will be inducted.

 When the crime family "opens the books" (accepts new members), an associate will get a call telling him to get ready and dressed.
 He will then be picked up and taken to the room where the ceremony will take place, alone or with other accepted candidates.
 An inductee will be required to take the oath of omertà, the mafia code of silence.
-Though the ceremony varies from family to family, it typically involves the pricking of the trigger finger of the inductee, then dripping blood onto a picture of a saint, typically St Francis of Assisi or the Virgin Mary, which is then set alight in his hand and kept burning until the inductee has sworn the oath of loyalty to his new "family," such as, "As burns this saint, so will burn my soul.
+Though the ceremony varies from family to family, it typically involves the pricking of the trigger finger of the inductee, then dripping blood onto a picture of a saint, typically St Francis of Assisi or the Virgin Mary, which is then set alight in his hand and kept burning until the inductee has sworn the oath of loyalty to his new "family", such as, "As burns this saint, so will burn my soul.
 I enter alive and I will have to get out dead."